 Step 3: Make the separations for the candy on top of the cake

 Using six single Kit Kat wafers, partition off six sections on top of the cake.
 In the center, place a large gumdrop or any other large candy like a Ferrero Rocher ball.
-You can also pile up a bunch of colored candy, like M&Ms.
+You can also pile up a bunch of colored candy in the center.

 Step 4: Start filling in each section with candy